YeezyTaughtMe1/htb-wall-writeup/README.md

 The machine had a web application vulnerable to RCE, however it was (semi) protected by a WAF.

-Root access involved a vulnerable SUID binary.
+Root access involved a vulnerable SUID bit.

 ## In the beginning..
 As usual, I run nMap: